Dark-Elektron/cavsim2d/README.md

 pp.pprint(cavs.eigenmode_qois)
 ```

-Let's try that again but this time using adding a cavity to `cavs`.
+Let uss try that again but this time using adding a cavity to `cavs`.
 We will use the a re-entrant cavity geometry.
 The
 dimensions can be found [here](https://www.sciencedirect.com/science/article/pii/S0168900202016200/pdfft?md5=cb52709f91cc07cfd6e0517e0e6fe49d&pid=1-s2.0-S0168900202016200-main.pdf)
 in Table 2.
 We will use the parameters corresponding to `$\delta e=+30$`.
 This time we will enter the geometry by defining first a `shape_space`.